mathgeniuszach/zdpack/README.md

 `zdpack -m 1.16.5 -t mod -p a.zip -o a`

-This command will generate a bare bones datapack and run a javascript file to do the rest of the work; keep in mind that it will need a node_modules folder with zdpack inside if you want it to use zdpack functions:
+This command will generate a bare bones datapack and run a javascript file to do the rest of the work; keep in mind that it will need a node_modules folder with the zdpack module inside if you want it to use zdpack functions:

 `zdpack -m 1.16.5 -j build.js`